What Does The Coefficient Represent In A Chemical Formula

 Coefficients and Limiting Reactants: Identifying Reaction Constraints

 In many chemical reactions, reactants are not present in stoichiometric amounts, meaning that one reactant will be completely consumed before the others.
-This reactant is called the limiting reactant, as it limits the amount of product that can be formed.
+That said, this reactant is called the limiting reactant, as it limits the amount of product that can be formed.
 Coefficients are used to determine the limiting reactant and calculate the theoretical yield of the product.

 2A + B → C